pesterhazy/presumably/posts/boot-react-native.md

 For iOS:

-* XCode (yes, this will only work on OS X, and yes, you'll need to install the whole package, IDE and all).
+* XCode, through the App Store (yes, this will only work on OS X, and yes, you'll need to install the whole package, IDE and all).

 For Android: